jansemmelink/ussd/README.md

 - mix items from packages and files
 - implement more types of items and generic statemets/switches etc.
 - try simple web UI withinput form or simple react app
 - implement few examples to see how possible it is
 - try rest API to manage ussd definitions? i.e. run-time menu definition and editing safed to file - over multiple instances...
+- consider how NGF need to change to use this

 # USSD Processing #